-Help desk/customer service personnel are some of an organization’s most vulnerable staff members since their job is to provide “help” in a friendly and polite manner.
-This is often exploited by an attacker to learn sensitive information.
+Help desk/customer service personnel are some of an organization’s most vulnerable staff members.
+This is because their job is to provide “help” in a friendly and polite manner.
+As a result, attackers often exploit this to learn sensitive information.

 Customer Service —Phone

 Attackers will usually obtain the needed phone numbers from an organization’s website, in addition to any specific routing emails used for customer support.
 Attackers may call from a spoofed, blocked, or private phone number.
 An attacker posing as a customer can usually cull enough information from social media platforms and other sites to answer simple security questions.
 The attacker could also ask for a password reset or try to change something on a customer’s account in order to have access to it themselves.

 Chris Hadnagy, security expert and CEO of Social-Engineer, LLC and Michele Fincher demonstrate how easy this attack vector is to implement.